nelsjoanna/twilio/README.md

 # twilio
 Programmable SMS.
-Simple python code to send SMS to a number
+Simple python code to send SMS to my number using the free trial